AI context

 Version history

-Atono tracks changes to MCP resources so you can review what changed over time and restore earlier versions if needed.
-In MCP resource history, the diamond (✦) icon indicates a version was created by an MCP tool.
+Atono tracks changes to AI context so you can review what changed over time and restore earlier versions if needed.
+In the version history, the diamond (✦) icon indicates a version was created by an MCP tool.

 Restore a version